vaut-io/bevae/src/content/en/articles/2-en-choosing-a-clinician.md

 ## 3. Do they inspire trust, confidence, and safety?

 Pain is a protective response designed to keep your body safe from danger.
-Perceived threats in the environment can profoundly affect your pain experience and related behaviors.
-Whether the threat is *actually* dangerous or not doesn't matter - both are equally "real" to your pain system.
+Perceived threats in the environment can profoundly affect your pain experience and pain-related behaviors.
+It doesn't matter if the threat is *actually* dangerous or not - in either case, the danger is real as far as your pain system is concerned.

 Health-related decisions are some of the most important and personally relevant decisions you will ever make.
 Add to this the fact that your clinician is intimately involved in helping you when you're at your most vulnerable, and it's easy to see why **the last thing you'd ever want is for your clinician to be perceived as a threat by your pain system.** Your clinician *needs* to be a source of safety.

 To ensure a sense of safety, it is essential to form a relationship with your clinician based on mutual trust.
 Trust can take time to develop, but don't disregard first impressions.
 Pay close attention to the feeling you walk away with after an initial consultation with a new clinician.
-Do they leave you feeling empowered and inspired?
+Do they leave you feeling empowered and safe?
 Or depressed and anxious?

 It is well known that self-efficacy (i.e., self-belief) is one of the most important determinants of long-term health outcomes.
 Your clinician should be someone who inspires boundless confidence.
 Finding confidence in your own body when it feels like it's failing you is *hard*.
 But while you might not always believe in your ability to climb that mountain, your clinician sure as hell should.